NREL/OpenStudio-HPXML/BuildResidentialHPXML/README.md

 **Geometry: Garage Depth**

 The depth of the garage.
 Only applies to single-family detached units.
+If not provided, defaults to zero (no garage}.

 - **Name:** ``geometry_garage_depth``
 - **Type:** ``Double``